hpcleuven/VscDocumentation/source/antwerp/SLURM_advanced_UAntwerp.rst

   * Not filling up the nodes optimally is very asocial behaviour as it will decrease the efficiency of the cluster use and lengthen the waiting time for others.
-  * Requesting a number of tasks per node in combination with a number of CPUs per task that cannot be accomodated on the cluster, will lead to the job being refused by Slurm.
+  * Requesting a number of tasks per node in combination with a number of CPUs per task that cannot be accommodated on the cluster, will lead to the job being refused by Slurm.